Marlins throw in the towel on pitcher Jeff Locke

-ST. LOUIS -- The Marlins signed left-hander Jeff Locke for $3.025 million over the winter.
+The Marlins signed left-hander Jeff Locke for $3.025 million over the winter.

 Consider it money down the drain.

-Locke was designated for assignment on Tuesday, one day after he matched a franchise record by allowing 11 earned runs in a loss to St. Louis.
+Locke was designated for assignment on Tuesday, one day after he matched a franchise record by allowing 11 earned runs in a loss to St. Louis, as the Marlins’ starting pitching woes continued to worsen.

-Locke spent the first two months of the season on the disabled list with a shoulder injury suffered during spring training.
-But he has struggled since joining the rotation, going 0-5 with an 8.16 ERA.
+“We kind of knew walking into this year that we had a rotation we felt we were going to have to try to piece together, asking not necessarily for seven innings, but hopefully guys who could keep you in the game,” said manager Don Mattingly.

+It hasn’t happened.
+The Marlins’ starting staff has the third-highest ERA (5.05) in the majors while totaling the second-fewest innings.

 The Marlins called up right-handed reliever Drew Steckenrider from Triple A New Orleans to fill Locke’s roster spot.
 They’ll need to locate a starter for Saturday in San Francisco.

-Locke could remain in the organization if he accepts an outright assignment.
+Locke could remain in the organization if no other team claims him and he accepts an outright assignment to the minors.

 Comments